Frequently Asked Questions

 Margins

-Why are the Reserve Banks introducing updated discount window and payment system risk collateral margins tables?
+Why are the Reserve Banks introducing updated Discount Window and Payment System Risk collateral margins tables?

 The Reserve Banks annually review the collateral margins tables and models.
 The changes reflect updated market data and data supplied as part of the Automated Loan Deposit (ALD) collateral requirements.
-The updated collateral margins tables will be effective on November 1, 2023.
-(Updated September 29, 2023)
+The updated collateral margins tables will be effective on September 3, 2024.
+(Updated August 1, 2024)

 Are the Reserve Banks' updated collateral margins tables a response to financial conditions or a signal that markets are improving or deteriorating?